Great Nurcott Farm, Winsford

 Fixtures and Fittings

-All fixtures and fittings, unless specifically referred to within these sale particulars are otherwise expressly excluded from the sale of the freehold and will be removed by the Vendors or their Agents prior to completion.
+All fixtures and fittings, unless specifically referred to within these sale particulars are otherwise expressly excluded from the sale.

 Basic Payment Scheme